nshubina/Portfolio/Checklist-based testing requirements/README.md

   <h3>What I did:</h3>
   <ol>
       <li> Used a structured checklist to evaluate the clarity, completeness, and consistency of requirements.</li>
-      <li> Identified missing information, unclear logic, and unspecified UI or functional behavior ). </li>
+      <li> Identified missing information, unclear logic, and unspecified UI or functional behavior. </li>
       <li> Created a checklist-based review</li>
       <li> Created a list of potential defects categorized by severity (High, Medium, Low) and mapped each to the related checklist question.</li>
-      <li> Write a brief summary of the requirements problem for each functional module.</li>
+      <li> Wrote a brief summary of the requirements problem for each functional module.</li>
   </ol>
   <h2> About documents in the folder:</h2>
   <ul>